 3. Where to start?

-When you’ve altered your mindset and you’re in the correct frame of mind about the seriousness of Health & Safety, take a moment to understand your business.
+When you’ve altered your mindset and you’re in the correct frame of mind about the seriousness of H&S, take a moment to understand your business.
 What is your business all about – who are your customers, suppliers, competitors?
 What is your competitive edge?
 Think about your customers and why they buy from you.
 Is your business growing or contracting?
 What is the nature of your business operations and where are they based?
 Where are employees located and what jobs are they doing?
 What is the risk of a H&S event to those people?
 Do you have visitors to your sites?
 What is the risk to them?

 A really good business case shows a very strong understanding of the fundamental facts of your business.
 Know thyself, as Will Shakespeare told us all.